inventor500/go-strings/README.md

-# go-strings
+# strings

-go-strings prints out ASCII strings found in a binary file.
-This is *mostly* POSIX-compatible.
+`strings` prints out ASCII strings found in a binary file.
+This is a *mostly* POSIX-compatible implementation.

 The `strings` command is extraordinarily useful for finding information in binary files.
 Many file formats include metadata in plain text, even when the rest of the file is binary.
 Possible use-cases include:
 * Finding PDF and other document metadata